-- to which procurements the Buy American Act and Trade Agreements Act apply;
+- When the Buy American Act and Trade Agreements Act apply to federal procurements

-- the requirements of the Buy American Act, including recently updated ones;
+- The requirements of the Buy American Act, including recent updates

-- how the government evaluates proposals when the Buy American Act applies;
+- Proposal evaluation when the Buy American Act applies

 Meet Your Instructor:

-John Mattox practice encompasses many aspects of federal government contract law.
+Mr. Mattox’s practice encompasses many aspects of federal government contract law.
 He advises clients on bid protest issues and represents them in protest litigation at the agency level and at the Government Accountability Office and U.S. Court of Federal Claims.
-He also represents clients in filing requests for equitable adjustments and claims and in appeals before the Board of Civilian Board of Contract Appeals and the Armed Services Board of Contract Appeals.
-Well-versed in SBA’s federal contracting programs, John also helps clients navigate SBA’s regulations relating to size and affiliation, assists clients seeking to qualify as 8(a) firms, SDVOSBs, WOSBs, or HUBZone, prosecutes and defends size and status protests, and represents clients in size and status appeals before the U.S. Small Business Administration’s Office of Hearings and Appeals.
+He also represents clients in filing requests for equitable adjustments and claims and in appeals before the Civilian Board of Contract Appeals and the Armed Services Board of Contract Appeals.
+Well-versed in SBA’s federal contracting programs, Mr. Mattox also helps clients navigate SBA’s regulations related to size and affiliation, assists clients seeking to qualify as 8(a) firms, SDVOSBs, WOSBs, or HUBZone, prosecutes and defends size and status protests, and represents clients in size and status appeals before the U.S. Small Business Administration’s Office of Hearings and Appeals.
 He also advises clients on compliance with the FAR and other procurement-related regulations.

-Before joining Schoonover & Moriarty, John practiced at a boutique federal government contracts firm and practiced commercial litigation at a large national law firm.
+Before joining Schoonover & Moriarty, Mr. Mattox practiced at a boutique federal government contracts firm and practiced commercial litigation at a large national law firm.

 No attendee found!
 Be the first one to book!